PicoPanda/AniPing/README.md

+# WARNING - PROJECT STILL IN WORK (WIP) // FILE ON PUBLIC FOR SHARING PURPOSES, USE AT YOUR OWN RISK

 # 📺 Anime Notifications

 A Python CLI application that tracks your favorite anime and sends notifications when new episodes are available.